michealengland/micheal-dev-2/src/content/blog/ghcli-1-installing-and-authorizing-the-GitHubCLI.md

 ---
 title: Installing and Authorizing the GitHub CLI
-description: "Easily get up and running and authenticed on the GitHub CLI."
+description: 'Unlock the full potential of GitHub CLI with easy-to-follow steps on setup, authentication, and efficient use of SSH and HTTPS.
+Elevate your coding efficiency today.'
-pubDate: 'Nov 15 2023'
+pubDate: 'Nov 16 2023'
 heroImage: '/ghcli-1-cute-octopus-uploading-data-960x480.jpg'
 heroAlt: 'Cute octopus uploading data repository'
-isDraft: true
 ---

 Before proceeding, you should start with installation based on your device.
 Checkout the [official instructions](https://github.com/cli/cli#installation) to get started.